Skip to main content

 NORC collaborated with the University of Chicago to conduct a serosurvey to measure the prevalence of SARS-Cov-2 antibodies in the Chicagoland area.
 Multiple waves were conducted in both 2020 and 2021.

 Participants, one adult per household, were asked to collect a blood sample using a mailed self-collected blood collection kit, which included everything required to collect a small blood sample at home via a finger prick.
 We tested for SARS-CoV-2 antibodies to determine the prevalence of COVID-19 in the general population.
-If SARS-CoV-2 antibodies were present, an exposure to the virus had occurred at some time in the past.
+If SARS-CoV-2 antibodies were present, an exposure to the virus occurred at some time in the past.
 Active infection was not tested.

 Result